John-Qu/John-Qu.github.io/_posts/2017-09-13-Exercises-in-3-Simple_Algorithms-of-MITx6001x.md

 ### Question:

 * How can I wrap the `input`'s string, without those annoying spaces?
 I don't think this question vital, so I think it's better to leave it here.
 I might encounter a code example soon, which obey python guide.

+## Exercise 3

+> True or False?
+The internal representation of the decimal number 1/10 = 0.1 requires an infinite number of digits.

+It's true.
+Because 1/10 cannot be represented as sum(int/2**k).

+> After many computations, you get two floating numbers stored in variables `a` and `b`.
+Your code compares the numbers with `a == b`.

+Not "always", not "never", it is "sometimes" program can interpret it well, depending on whether the program language's designer.